June 2011 Jisr ash-Shughur clashes

 In June 2011, during the civil uprising phase of the Syrian Civil War, rebels seized the city of Jisr ash-Shughur, resulting in violent clashes with the Syrian security forces, including the military.
 The exact reasons of the fighting, the course of events, and the resulting destruction and deaths are disputed.
-The government claimed that it clashed with Islamist-leaning insurgents who had set up an ambush for security forces, while the Syrian opposition described the Jisr ash-Shughur clashes as crackdown against pro-democracy protesters, resulting in a mutiny among soldiers and a large battle with many people being massacred by pro-government forces.
-The fighting in the city lasted from 4 until 12 June 2011.
+The government claimed that it clashed with Islamist-leaning insurgents who had set up an ambush for security forces, while the Syrian opposition described the Jisr ash-Shughur clashes as crackdown against pro-democracy protesters, resulting in a mutiny among the soldiers and a large battle with many people being massacred by pro-government forces.
+The fighting in the city lasted from 4 June until 12 June 2011.

 Prelude

 Protests in Idlib Governorate, where Jisr ash-Shughur is located, became widespread in April 2011.
 These were quickly suppressed through the presence of "huge numbers" of policemen and intelligence agents.
 As time went on, however, new protests sprung up and spread to such a degree that the government could no longer contain them.
 This was especially problematic, as large parts of the Syrian security forces were already restive and unwilling to curb civil protests.
 The first protests also took place in Jisr ash-Shughur from 18 March, and quickly became regular events.
 The town was an "Islamist stronghold" and many locals hated the government because they had lost relatives during the Islamist uprising in Syria of 1979–1982.

 The protests occurred without incident until 30 April when security forces arrested about 40 people who were subsequently tortured.
 Large protests on 2 May forced the release of the arrested.
 By this point, a small group of radical locals already prepared an insurgency.
 Their leader, only known as Mohammad, enlisted the help of six Salafists from Latakia.
 These men successively attacked a dozen small police stations around the town, capturing some guns and policemen.
 They allowed the latter to leave.
-On 13 May, large demonstrations erupted in violence, as protestors set fire to Jisr ash-Shughur's Bath Party office.
+On 13 May, large demonstrations erupted in violence, as protestors set fire to the city's Baath Party office.

 On 3 June, about 30,000 protestors marched in Jisr ash-Shughur.
 Security forces dispersed the crowd with tear gas and by firing into the air.
 That same day, a local family father, Basil al-Masri, was killed.
 Most believed that he had been shot during the demonstration.
 In fact, however, Basil al-Masri had been armed and was killed during an attempted attack on a security outpost near Jisr ash-Shughur's railway station.
 He was probably motivated by hatred for the government because his family had suffered greatly during the old Islamist uprising, and many of his relatives had been murdered by government agents.
 Regardless, he had not been a member of Mohammad's group and few knew that he had attacked someone when he was shot.
 People were outraged, believing that an innocent civilian had been executed.